munificent/craftinginterpreters/book/introduction.md

 ## Design Note: What's in a Name?

 One the hardest challenges in writing this book was coming up with a name for the language it implements.
-I auditioned pages of hopeful names before I found one that got the part.
+I went through *pages* of candidates before I found one that worked.
+As you'll discover on the first day you start building your own language, *naming* it is deviously difficult.
+A good name satisfies a few

-As you'll discover the first day you start hacking on your own language, *naming* it is deviously difficult.
-A good name satisfies a few criteria:
+criteria:

-1. **It isn't in use.** You can run into all sorts of trouble, legal and social if you inadvertently step on someone else's name.
+1. **It isn't in use.** You can run into all sorts of trouble, legal and social, if you inadvertently step on someone else's name.

-2. **It's easy to pronounce.** If things go well, lots of people will be saying and writing your language's name all the time.
-Anything longer than a couple of syllables and a handful of letters will annoy them to no end.
+2. **It's easy to pronounce.** If things go well, hordes of people will be saying and writing your language's name.
+Anything longer than a couple of syllables or a handful of letters will annoy them to no end.

 3. **It's distinct enough to search for.** People will Google your language's name to find help with using it, and you want a word that's not common enough